 Soring—the practice of using chains or chemical burns to injure a horse’s hooves and legs to elicit an exaggerated gait in the show ring—is pervasive in the breed-specific Tennessee Walking Horse Industry.
 Ending this abuse is essential, which is why the ASPCA supports passage of the federal Prevent All Soring Tactics (PAST) Act.

 The ASPCA has always been at the forefront of disaster response and cruelty intervention.
 Our National Field Response team has helped tens of thousands of animals, including horses and other equines, displaced by hurricanes, wildfires, mudslides and other disasters.

-The ASPCA also deploys at the request of federal, state and local authorities to assist in animal cruelty cases.
-We help with investigations, forensic evidence collection, rescuing animals and transporting them to safety, providing sheltering and care for the animals, and providing legal services to bring those responsible to justice.
+Federal, state and local authorities call on us to assist in animal cruelty cases, too.
+ASPCA team members deploy to lead investigations, collect forensic evidence, rescue animals and transport them to safety, shelter and care for the animals, and provide legal services to bring those responsible to justice.